mustaqeem-m/Netflix-GPT/README.md

 - Deployed our app to production and hosted it
 - SetUp signIn/signUp Create account and authentication using firebase
 - SetUp redux store created UserSlice
+- BugFix: after signup displayName and userProfile updates
+- BugFix: if the user is not logged in redirect /browse to /login page and vice-versa
+- onAuthStateChange - unsubcribe when component unmounts
+- Add hard coded Values to the constant file

 # Features